 Keeping these records will also back up the deductions or credits you claim on your federal tax return.
 Generally, the IRS can audit your tax return for up to seven years after you file although you do not have to worry about being audited after three years.
 But, that does not mean that you should throw away your tax receipts either.

 On the contrary, you need to keep them because even though the deadline for an audit of a return has passed, you will still have crucial information relating to your assets that may help you with your future taxes.
+This is why we always recommend you use an online tax deduction tracker to safely organize and store your tax receipts.

 You must include all the tenant applications and inquiries that provide information about prospective tenants as well as the signed lease agreements.
 All tenant applications should include all those that tenants withdrew or you rejected.